Qqwy/elixir-type_check/README.md

 - [x] Make errors raised when types do not match humanly readable
   - [x] Improve readability of spec-errors by repeating spec and which parameter did not match.
 - [x] Creating generators from types
+- [x] Don't warn on zero-arity types used without parentheses.

 ### Pre-stable